It almost seems impossible to live without credit cards, student loans, car payments, and all…

 However, a word of caution: the repayment period is usually shorter.
 This means that your monthly payment will likely be high.
 If you cannot afford to make high monthly payments, a personal line of credit may not be for you.

-These loans are funded by a group of investors rather than a bank or the government (we’ll talk about government loans below).
+Neither A bank or the government fund these loans.
+They are funded by a group of investors.
 They go by different names, and you may have even received a flyer in the mail from these non-traditional lenders.

-On the upside, these loans are also funded quickly, and you can use the money however you want.
+These loans fund quickly and there are no restrictions for how the money is spent.
 The downside, however, is that these loans have some of the highest interest rates out there.

 Home equity loans and home equity lines of credit (HELOCs) have longer repayment periods with lower interest rates than the above-mentioned loans.
 That means your monthly payments will be small and more of the payment will go toward the principle.